amayasarmiento/Python-and-command-line-course/README.md

 Installation
 ------------

-Install $project by running:

-    install project
+Uploaded as a notebook and a .py version, it can run from the command line

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
-- Source Code: github.com/$project/$project
+NA

 Support
 -------

-If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+If you really need this done go to NCBI website :)

 License
 -------

-The project is licensed under the ? license.
+The project is licensed under no license.